duniter/website_en/content/2016-05-13-Introduction-a-la-toile-de-confiance.md

 <center>![Sybil Network](https://framapic.org/qh2PZc9A2Unk/IDZe8MfG6yh0.jpg)</center>

 To prevent this attack, Duniter ensures that members are close enough one to the others in the web of trust.
 In the example below, the member C is two steps from A.

 <center>![2 steps](https://framapic.org/4LNI8XX2JAJt/HY1s3QndhJS7.jpg)</center>

 When an individual is susceptible to become a member (that is, he obtained enough certifications), Duniter runs the following verification procotol :

-* Members who issued enough certifications are used as  « points of control    » (*sentries*).

-The number of issued certifications depends of the number of current members.
-N is the number of members, Y(N) is the number of issued certifications required for the members to be considered  « point of control ».
+The number of certifications to be issued **and** to receive depends on the number of current members.
+N is the number of members, Y(N) is the number of certifications to be issued **and** received for the member to be considered "referent".

+For an identity to become a member, there must be a path of *stepMax* no or less than *xpercent* % of referring members to the identity in question.

+In the case of the currency Ğ1 *stepMax* = `5` and *xpercent* =` 0.8` (80%)

+Y (N) = CEIL (N ^ (1 / stepMax))

 ```
+With stepMax = 5
 N         Y(N)
+1         1
-10        2
+2         2
+33        3
-100       4
+244       4
+1025      5
-1000      6
+3126      6
-10000     8
-100000    12
-1000000   20
+7777      7
 ```

-To become a member, the identity has to join a given percentage *xpercent* (Percent of distance) of the points of controls with a number of steps named *maxsteps* (Max distance).

  **Limiting the powers**